 Again, once you have your specific shingles picked out, be sure to check out the directions provided.
 They will be more specific.
 If this process sounds a bit overwhelming, it may be best to hire a professional to ensure quality work.

-For more home repair and home improvement articles, check out the links on the next page.
+For more home repair and home improvement articles, check out the links below.